cpescato/wikipedia/index.md

 **Can we observe the Information cascade phenomenon ?**
 Well first, what is an information cascade ?
 In our case, it would mean that as soon as a certain amount of positive or negative votes have been casteed, nearly all of the following votes will adhere to the direction they give to the elction.
-This is the illustration of the the human nature being tempted to do as the others do.
+This is the illustration of the the human nature being tempted to do as the ones before one did.
 If you want more details, we OF COURSE could only recommend the (Wikipedia)[https://en.wikipedia.org/wiki/Information_cascade] page.
 One might expect to see this kind of behaviour for Wikipedia public elections, and in any setting in which voters tell future voters the nature of the vote they casted.

 ## ANALYSIS OF NEUTRAL VOTES
-Let's say your election is closed, and votes have been counted, and you did not get elected.
+Let's say your election is closed, votes have been counted, and you did not get elected.
 But sticks and stones won't break your bones, and you decide to analyse the election process in order to learn from your mistakes and maybe take another chance later.
 What do neutral votes say about your election ?
 What do neutral votes say about the electors's opinions ?
 First, we have found that if there were no neutral votes casted for one election, there is a 53% chance of being elected.
 Meaning that maybe, no one casted a neutral vote and you have been rejected anyway, and this next part won't serve you..
 But anyway, we dove into the elections where at least one neutral vote was casted per election.
 We have investigated whether or not neutral votes can correlate with the outcome of the election.
 There is a potential relationship between the fraction of neutral votes over the total number of votes, and the outcome of the election.